How To End A Marriage With Kids: 6 Tips For Parenting Through Divorce

 1. Really understand your marriage (and divorce) before you pull the trigger.

-This process will help you figure out how best to communicate the emotional message to your kids, in addition to the seismic logistical shifts.
+Digging deep into the impact of divorce before moving out can help you feel sure about your decision and ease the process.
+This process will also help you figure out how best to communicate the emotional message to your kids, in addition to explaining the seismic logistical shifts that will be happening.

-I have learned that "family" is a place in our hearts, not a street address.
-As co-parents of these precious kids that we chose to bring into the world, it's imperative that we keep expanding our definition of family, and love, so our kids feel at home no matter where they go.
+"Family" is a place in our hearts, not a street address.
+As co-parents of these precious kids that we chose to bring into the world, it's imperative that we keep expanding our definition of family and love, so our kids feel at home no matter where they go.